dotnet-websharper/docs/content/core/resources.md

 ### In Server-side WebSharper code

-Sometimes you might need to depend on a resource without having any client-side code; typically, a CSS file.
+Sometimes you might need to depend on a resource without having any client side code; typically, a CSS file.
 In this case, you can add the web control `WebSharper.Web.Require` anywhere in your page.
 This control does not directly output any HTML at the location where you put it, but it incurs a dependency on